List of awards and nominations received by Alison Krauss: International Bluegrass Music Association Awards

 Founded in 1985, the International Bluegrass Music Association Awards are awarded annually by the International Bluegrass Music Association.
-Krauss has received 14 awards, including two wins of the top honor: Entertainer of the Year.
+As of 2025, Krauss has received 15 awards, including two wins of the top honor: Entertainer of the Year and 5 Female Vocalist of the Year wins.

 In 2021, she was inducted into the association's International Bluegrass Music Hall of Fame.